Call me dramatic, but there’s no other pest that strikes fear into my heart like a wriggling, wiggling mass of tent caterpillars.

 Because they tend to attack trees that are economically valuable, such as fruit trees, Eastern tent caterpillars are usually the most financially damaging pests in this category, and the ones that you’ll most likely want to control or eradicate.

-Forest tent caterpillars are a threat to sugar maples, so if you’re raising them, beware.
+Forest tent caterpillars are a threat to sugar maples, so if you’re growing them, beware.

 Second, trees that are already stressed from drought, disease, or other pests might not be able to withstand an infestation.
 If you don’t want to lose your poor tree, you’ll need to give it a little help by removing the pests.